swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

     }
     ```

     By capturing an associated type, the type `Collection.Slice` would also become existential (something like `Collection.Slice where Parent == Array`).
 We could theoretically map the capture of 'Parent' in to a generic parameter (although it is _not a part of this proposal_).
-That is what we currently do manually in the standard library (but they're not nested, because obviously we can't structs things inside protocols yet...):
+This pattern is currently prevalent in the standard library, but they're not yet nested, because we couldn't nest structs inside protocols before.:

      ```swift
     protocol Collection {

-        struct Slice<Base: Collection>: Collection { // would be implicit: Slice = Slice<Parent: Collection>
+        struct Slice<Base: Collection>: Collection { // generic param _could_ be implicit, hidden
             typealias Index   = Base.Index
             typealias Element = Base.Element

             init(base: Base, bounds: Range<Slice.Index>) { /* ... */ }
         }

-        associatedtype SubSequence: Sequence = Slice<Self> // would be implicit in parent: Slice = Slice<Self>
+        associatedtype SubSequence: Sequence = Slice<Self> // In the source of the capture, Slice would then imply Slice<Self>
     }

-    let slice = Collection.Slice<Array>(base: [1, 2, 3, 4, 5], bounds: 0..<2) // current type: Slice<Array>
+    let slice: Array<Int>.SubSequence = Collection.Slice<Array<Int>>(base: [1, 2, 3, 4, 5], bounds: 0..<2)
     ```

     This would only work for would-be captures from the immediate parent, before we start having protocols capturing associated types.
 So it's best to leave this idea for now and approach it again when we have a more comprehensive solution.